 Research by Brunel University exclusively commissioned by Starling backs up Boden’s instincts in quite a disturbing way, as its #MakeMoneyEqual campaign continues beyond its 2018 analysis of gender-based wording in financial articles.

-The researchers concluded that women are also rarely portrayed as decision makers, with images deferring to men as the ones signing documents and shaking hands, while women watch on.
-A Google image search found these images appears on up to 180 websites, demonstrating how widely used stock photography is.
+The researchers concluded that women are also rarely portrayed as decision-makers, with images deferring to men as the ones signing documents and shaking hands, while women watch on.
+A Google image search found these images appear on up to 180 websites, demonstrating how widely used stock photography is.

 “These depictions really matter.
 They negatively affect not only how people are treated, but also how they feel about themselves in terms of money, which is typically used to symbolise power, influence and freedom,” said Brunel’s Professor Shireen Kanji, co-author of Starling’s report.

 In response, the bank commissioned bespoke new photography to create a more progressive portrayal of women and money in today’s world, as part of its new #MakeMoneyEqual image library that it has made open for public use.